Industrial gaskets

 How to install the gasket correctly

 Bring the flanges together and tighten the bolts by hand.
 For large flanges, a wrench can be used.
-Always use the correct tool, i.e. a calibrated torque wrench or other controlled tightening tool.
+Always use the correct tool, i.e. calibrated torque wrench or other controlled tightening tool.

-To achieve an even distribution of the surface pressure, cross-tighten the bolts to the recommended surface pressure in 5 steps:
+To achieve an even distribution of surface pressure, cross-tighten the bolts to the recommended surface pressure in 5 steps:

 - Tighten the bolts by hand.